-Marshall Islands Delaware
+Marshall Islands Delaware Directors

-Directors

 - Board must consist of at least one member - Number of members can be changed by an amendment to the bylaws, by the shareholders, or by action of the board - If the board is authorized to change the number of directors, it can only do so by an absolute majority (majority of the entire board) - A majority of the entire board, in person or by proxy, shall constitute a quorum for the transaction of business.
-The bylaws may lower the number required for a quorum to one-third the number of directors but no less.
+The bylaws may lower the number required for a quorum to one-third the number of directors but no less. - Shareholders have a right to dissent from a merger or sale of all or substantially all assets not made in the usual course of business, and receive payment of the fair value of their shares - A holder of any adversely affected shares who does not vote on or consent in writing to an amendment to the articles of incorporation has the right to dissent and to receive payment for such shares if the amendment: - Alters or abolishes any preferential right of any outstanding shares having preference; or - Creates, alters, or abolishes any provision or right in respect to the redemption of any outstanding shares; or - Alters or abolishes any preemptive right of such holder to acquire shares or other securities; or - Excludes or limits the right of such holder to vote on any matter, except as such right may be limited by the voting rights given to new shares then being authorized of any existing or new class

-- Board must consist of at least one member - Number of board members shall be fixed by the bylaws, unless the certificate of incorporation fixes the number of directors, in which case a change in the number shall be made only by amendment of the certificate - A majority of the total number of directors shall constitute a quorum for the transaction of business unless the certificate or bylaws require a greater number.
+A majority of the total number of directors shall constitute a quorum for the transaction of business unless the certificate or bylaws require a greater number.
 The bylaws may lower the number required for a quorum to one-third the number of directors but no less.